Introduction to Creative Writing (11113.1)

 - Have 1.5 line spacing (or 1. for poetry)

-Handing in assessment:
+Handing in assessments:

 As stated above, assessment items will be submitted online via the unit's Canvas site, or, for work which requires a hard copy or performance, arrange delivery with your tutor.
 It is the student's responsibility to upload assignments in either .doc, .docx, or .pdf formats only.
 You should also closely monitor your student email account in the period following assignment submission in case your file has failed to open or is corrupt.
 In this case it is your responsibility to get a valid file or hardcopy to your tutor within twenty-four hours of an advice email being sent to your student email address.
 In case of lost or missing assignments, ensure that you always retain a hard copy of any assignment submitted.